-- student progress in the performance of behavioral indicators, which measure clinical objectives/ outcomes, must be a Satisfactory "S", is documented by the clinical faculty on the clinical evaluation and is reviewed by the student at a time specified by faculty. - documentation of Unsatisfactory "U" progress on the clinical evaluation is shared with a student according to an established process.
-The student signs and dates the documentation and is given the opportunity to ask questions. - at the end of the course, each student reviews the final clinical evaluation.
+- student progress in the performance of behavioral indicators, which measure clinical objectives, must be a Satisfactory "S", is documented by the clinical faculty on the clinical evaluation and is reviewed by student at time specified by faculty. - documentation of Unsatisfactory "U" progress on the clinical evaluation is shared with a student according to an established process.

-- afterward, the faculty member records and files final grades and clinical evaluation According to established policies and processes.
+The student signs and dates the documentation and is given opportunity to ask questions and write comments. - at the end of the course, each student reviews the final clinical evaluation. - afterward, the faculty member records and files final grades and clinical evaluation according to established policies and processes.